If your iOS or Mac device keeps asking you to sign in to a different Apple ID, you probably know how frustrating it can be.

 As always, an ounce of prevention equals a pound of cure.
 That seems to be especially true for this case.
 The best way to “fix” this problem is to avoid it.

-- iTunes Backups are great, but if you use iCloud as your primary backup method, you won’t run into this issue.
+- iTunes and Finder Backups are great, but if you use iCloud as your primary backup method, you won’t run into this issue.

-- Whenever possible, avoid using an iTunes app that’s logged into a different account than the device you’re backing up or restoring.
+- Whenever possible, avoid using an Apple app (like Messages, FaceTime, iTunes&App Store) that’s logged into a different account than the device you’re backing up or restoring.

-- If you have to use someone else’s iTunes, it might be worth deleting common apps that are shared between that device and yours.
-Just re-install them when you’re done restoring.
+- If you have to use someone else’s Apple ID, it might be worth deleting common apps that are shared between that device and yours.
+Just reinstall them when you’re done restoring.

 - When you buy, inherit or otherwise get your hands on someone else’s device, make sure to perform a Factory Reset to completely wipe it of existing data.